graphcommerce-org/graphcommerce/docs/framework/plugins.md

 ### Limitations

-- It is not possible to write a plugin in the root of a project.
-This means that this functionality (for now) only works to create plugins for GraphCommerce packages.
-- It is currently is only possible to extend React Components.
-This however sets the foundation to allow for a more flexible plugin system in the future.
+Work is planned to lift these limitations, but for now:

+React Refresh doesn't work correctly with Plugins, it will force a page reload on each file change and will throw an error in the console.
+To solve this issue, move your actual plugin outside of the plugin file and only have the plugin be a configuration file.

-- It currently isn't possible to provide a plugin sort order.
-The sort order of the plugin isn't guaranteed at the moment.
-This effectively means that it isn't possible to override a plugin.
+It currently isn't possible to provide a plugin sort order.
+The project root is intercepting last, followed by the packages in reverse alphabetical order, followed by dependencies' dependencies.
+We don't generate a proper graph at the moment to figure out the actual dependencies but is an artifact of how we resolve the dependencies.

-- It currently isn't possible to disable a single plugin, the only way is to remove the package from your package.json.
-- There currently isn't a way for the plugin to determine if the plugin should be activated.
+There currently isn't a way for the plugin to determine if the plugin should be activated at all.
 For example, the code for Google Analytics should only be added if the user has configured it.
 This is currently not possible.
+Of if a user wants to disable a plugin, this is currently not possible.

+It is currently is only possible to extend React Components.
+This however sets the foundation to allow for a more flexible plugin system in the future.